 “United Sound Systems is one of Detroit’s hidden historic properties that has had a significant impact on Detroit’s music status,” said Rebecca Binno Savage after hearing of the successful designation.
 “City of Detroit designation as a historic district brings United Sound Systems the recognition and protection it has earned.”

-USS owner Danielle Scott said, “I’m excited to finally see things moving forward.
+United Sound owner Danielle Scott said, “I’m excited to finally see things moving forward.
 This historic designation is confirmation that the hard work and dedication that everyone has provided these past years did not go unnoticed.
 I just wanna thank everyone that contributed to bringing this dream to fruition, especially the Detroit Sound Conservancy.”